guinetn/basecamp/app/assets/books/cloud/containers_kubernetes.md

 2015 Google
 orchestrateur.
 C'est à dire qu'il ne fait que gérer des conteneurs, leurs volumes, leurs dns, leurs réseaux...
 Docker reposant lui sur des principes d'isolation de processus.

+open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications
+In other words, you can cluster together groups of hosts running Linux® containers, and Kubernetes helps you easily and efficiently manage those clusters.
+Kubernetes clusters can span hosts across on-premise, public, private, or hybrid clouds.
+For this reason, Kubernetes is an ideal platform for hosting cloud-native applications that require rapid scaling, like real-time data streaming through Apache Kafka.

 Open-source orchestration tool for automation: deployment, management and monitoring of containerized applications, workloads and services.
 All cloud providers are offering their own branded versions of Kubernetes, including Google, Microsoft, Amazon